capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 > <kbd>1</kbd> klïck  ❌ <!-- :x: -->
 > <kbd>2</kbd> Tó móvê ón  ❌ <!-- :x: -->

-Breaking the natural correspondence will produce the right order in the final content but makes reuse of these materials problematic when translating subsequent cycle's content using the TM containing these translations:
+Breaking the natural correspondence will produce the right order in the final content but spoils the TM containing these translations, which will not be reusable when the same kind of content  needs to be translated in a subsequent cycle of the same project:

 > <kbd>1</kbd> <kbd>source:</kbd>  Click
 >      <kbd>target:</kbd>  Tó móvê ón  ❌ <!-- :x: -->